 5G in the UK: what are the top stocks to watch?

-It is early days for 5G in the UK, but there is no denying that the next generation of wireless technology will be revolutionary.
-We look at the top ten UK stocks set to benefit from the roll out of 5G.
+It is early days for 5G in the UK, but there is no denying that this generation of wireless technology is revolutionary.
+We look at the top seven UK stocks set to be impacted by the roll-out of 5G.

-With IG, you can trade on the best trading platform and back whether you think shares will rise or fall in value.
-Go long (buy) if you think they will increase in value, or go short (sell) if you think they will decrease in value.
+With us, you can trade on the No.1 trading platform and back whether you think shares will rise or fall in value.1 Go long (buy) if you think they will increase in value, or go short (sell) if you think they will decrease in value.

-- Type the name or the ticker/code of the stock you want in the search bar and select it
+- Type the name or the ticker of the stock you want in the search bar and select it

 - Choose your position size